-The term 'Hedging' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Hedging' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the world of finance, hedging is the act of putting together a hedge.
 Hedging involves building up a position in one market whose goal is try to counteract risk from changes in price in another market’s position that is the opposite.
 The ultimate goal is to diminish or eliminate the business or person’s possibilities of risk that they wish to avoid.
 A number of specific vehicles exist to help with hedging.
 These typically include forward contracts, swaps, insurance policies, options, derivatives, and products sold over the counter.
 Futures contracts prove to be the most popular version of hedging instruments.